• Skip to primary navigation

 Before we get into the details of your Jasper National Park itinerary, it’s important to figure out where you’re going to stay.
 Thankfully, the town of Jasper has plenty of wonderful accommodation options, and no matter your budget, there are choices to suit your needs.

-The Fairmont Jasper Park Lodge is a beautiful mountain resort overlooking Lac Beauvert; stay in one of the cedar chalets nestled among the forest trees for the ultimate in comfort, relaxation, and luxury.
-Or book a stay at the Tekarra Lodge, where you can have your own cabin while taking in the views of the surrounding mountains to make you feel as though you have the snow-capped Canadian Rockies all to yourself.
+Luxury – If you’re looking for all-out luxury on your trip, we recommend the Fairmont Jasper Park Lodge, which is a beautiful mountain resort overlooking Lac Beauvert; stay in one of the cedar chalets nestled among the forest trees for the ultimate in comfort, relaxation, and luxury.

 Mid-Range – For mid-range accommodation, we highly recommend the Jasper Inn and Suites.
 Located in the heart of the town of Jasper, it’s an ideal base for exploring the town and the rest of Jasper National Park.
 With an indoor pool, dog-friendly rooms, and extremely welcoming staff, the Jasper Inn and Suites is perfect for families, couples, and anyone else hoping to explore Jasper for a few days.